ecomp-shONgit/string-distance/README.md

 ## PHP Version
 If mbstring extension is installed, every string is treated as array.
 That gives better distance results than PHP levenshtein.

+## Python Version
+Use Python3.x!

+## JS Version
+Just tested with the latest Chrome and Forefox, not on server environment, no other interpreters tested.
+Drop a issue if needed.